HjaltiThrastarson/Application-of-Pareto-Front-to-Multi-Objective-Genetic-Optimization/README.md

 1. Implement micro genetic algorithm
 2. Use Chankong and Haimes test func for evaluation
 3. The range is [-20, 20], idea is to map small ranges in that range to binary numbers, for example with 1 bit we would have 0 as -20 and 1 as 20
+4. Shift gray codes and restart to circumvent hamming wall.
+See [Procedures & Encoding](Procedures&Encoding.md)
+5. Sort by fitness, if lower than threshold search area.

+## First implement a mGA

 ![mga](mga.png)